 Deogratias K. Tungaraza is a Kiswahili lecturer.
 He graduated from the University of East Africa – The University College in Dar-es-Salaam, and later obtained a Post Graduate Diploma in Library Science from the University of Wales in Aberystywyth, UK; and a Certificate in Book Publishing and Printing at the Otava Book Publishing Company, Helsinki, Finland.
 He has held various posts at the University of Dar-es-Salaam and was Founder Director of the Dar-es-Salaam University Press.
 Prior to coming to Indiana University, he taught Kiswahili at The Ohio State University and at Louisiana State University.

-Victor Temitope Alabi is a Fulbright Foreign Teaching Assistant for Yoruba.
-He received a Bachelor’s degree in English from the University of Ilorin, Nigeria, in 2010 and obtained his master’s degree in 2014 at the University of Ibadan, Nigeria.
+Victor Temitope Alabi is a Ph.D. student in the Department of Linguistics.
+He teaches Yoruba for the African Studies Program.
+He received a Bachelorís degree in English from the University of Ilorin, Nigeria, in 2010 and obtained his masterís degree in 2014 at the University of Ibadan, Nigeria.
 He has published academic papers as well as poems in national and international outlets.
-He has also served as rapporteur at a Sensitization Workshop on scholarly publications held at the University of Ibadan in October 2012 in collaboration with the Mac Arthur Fund Staff Training & Research Capacity Building Programme Committee.
+He has also made several presentations and chaired sessions at various conferences in the US.
+He was Fulbright Foreign Language Teaching Assistant 2014-2015 at the Indiana University African Studies Program.
+He is currently the Faculty and Student liaison officer of Graduate Students of African Studies (GSAS) as well as the African Studies student representative on the African Studies Program Executive Committee.

 Taiwo Oluwaseun Ehineni is a Yoruba instructor and a graduate student in Linguistics.
 He holds a Master’s degree in English linguistics from the University of Ibadan and a Bachelor’s degree from Adekunle Ajasin University, Nigeria.
 He was a Yoruba Fulbright FLTA at Indiana University in 2013-14, where he also volunteered as an instructor in the award-winning IU Bridges: Children, Language, World program at Fairview Elementary School, Bloomington.
 He has received several awards including a US Fulbright Foreign Language Teaching Assistantship Award (2013); Nigeria National Youth Service Corps Commendation Award (2011); Best Graduating Student, English and Literary Studies Department, Adekunle Ajasin University, Nigeria (2009/10); and Ondo State Merit Scholarship Award (2010, 2008).
 He has presented papers at numerous conferences, including the African Language Teachers Association (ALTA) conference in Chicago and the Fulbright Foreign Language Teaching Assistant (FLTA) conference in Washington DC.
 He has published in the International Journal of Linguistics, among others.